-- You can’t try it on in person before you buy.
-It’s all online.
+- You can’t try the frames on in person before you buy.
+Obviously.

 But other than that, the prices can’t be beaten.
-I’m the kind of person who prefers to have a few glasses at any one time in case I lose/break them, and getting them from here is the most cost-effective method for me is to buy glasses online, no contest.
+I’m the kind of person who prefers to have a few glasses at any one time in case I lose/break them, and the most cost-effective method for me is to buy glasses online, no contest.

 Some websites for cheap glasses include: